maw41/FRIBs_Voting/3_Servers/README.md

 ```
 3_Servers> ./setup.sh
 ```
 2. Start each fragment server in a separate session.
-Note that the three servers need to be started within seconds of each other.
-This is a current limit of this implementation.
+Note that the three servers need to be started within seconds of each other (a current limitation of this implementation).
 ```
 3_Servers/bin/server_a> python run_a.py
 3_Servers/bin/server_b> python run_b.py